shajeen/vscode-cython-builder/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view (`Ctrl + Shift + X`).
-3. Search for "Cython Builder".
+3. Search for "Cython Forge".
 4. Click "Install" to install the extension.

 ## Usage